enesakin1/Web-Programlama/README.md

 # MyIotProjects
-Forum like website written using ASP.Net Core MVC.
+Forum like website in ASP.Net Core MVC.